mlc-ai/web-llm/README.md

             ln -s your_model_path mlc-llm/dist/models/model_name

             # For example:
-            # ln -s path/to/vicuna-7b-v1 mlc-llm/dist/models/vicuna-7b-v1
+            # ln -s path/to/vicuna-v1-7b mlc-llm/dist/models/vicuna-v1-7b
             ```

             If you want to use your own mlc-llm branch, set `MLC_LLM_HOME` to that path and link weights under `$MLC_LLM_HOME/dist/models/model_name`

+        You can download the RedPajama weights from the HuggingFace repo [here](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-3B-v1).

-    * Optimize and build model to webgpu backend and export the executable to disk in the WebAssembly file format.
+    * Optimize and build the models to WebGPU backend and export the executable to disk in the WebAssembly file format.
         ```shell
+        ./build.sh --model=vicuna-v1-7b --quantization q4f32_0
-        ./build.sh --quantization q4f32_0
+        ./build.sh --model=RedPajama-INCITE-Chat-3B-v1 --quantization q4f32_0
         ```
-        By default `build.sh` takes `vicuna-7b-v1` as model name

-        Note: build.py can be run on MacOS with 32GB memory and other OS with at least 50GB CPU memory.
-We are currently optimizing the memory usage to enable more people to try out locally.
+        Note: build.py for Vicuna-v1-7B requires 16GB of memory for Mac, and about 30GB CPU memory for other OS.
+We are continuously optimizing for reducing build memory requirement to enable more people to try out locally.

 4. Deploy the model on web with WebGPU runtime